 Non-Licensed Providers.
 Treatment or services rendered by non-licensed health care providers and treatment or services for which the provider of services is not required to be licensed.
 This includes treatment or services from a non-licensed provider under the supervision of a licensed physician, except as specifically provided or arranged by the claims administrator.
-This exclusion does not apply to the medically necessary treatment of pervasive developmental disorder or autism, to the extent stated in the section BENEFITS FOR PERVASIVE DEVELOPMENTAL DISORDER OR AUTISM.
+This exclusion does not apply to the medically necessary treatment of autism spectrum disorders, to the extent stated in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS.